osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 Please read the [Notes on Memory Usage](/doc/manual.html#notes-on-memory-usage) in the manual to get some ideas how to handle this.

-### Osm2pgsql created table columns I can't access.
+### Why can't I access a table column created by osm2pgsql?

 Osm2pgsql usually creates table columns in your database that are named after the OSM tag used, for instance, the `name` tag might end up in a column called